 | Black box warning | Thyroid C-cell tumors (class) | Thyroid C-cell tumors (class) |

+For a complete frequency-by-dose breakdown see the retatrutide side effects guide and the tirzepatide side effects guide.
 Retatrutide's GI side effect burden is generally higher than tirzepatide at equivalent weight-loss doses, more nausea and vomiting, particularly during dose escalation.
 The heart rate elevation is also more pronounced with retatrutide, reflecting glucagon receptor activation's cardiovascular effects.
 Both differences are manageable with proper escalation schedules but should be expected upfront.

 The lean mass advantage is meaningful.
 The glucagon component in retatrutide appears to shift the composition of weight lost toward fat rather than muscle compared to dual agonists.
-For users concerned about muscle preservation during aggressive weight loss, this is a real pharmacological advantage.
+For users concerned about muscle preservation during weight loss, this is a real pharmacological advantage.

 Dosing Comparison